Excel VBA Message Box

 Message Box – As the name suggests, it is nothing but a dialog box used to notify the user about something or give some information, showing a custom message with some custom buttons like Yes/No or Cancel/Ok.

 Title – It will display the Title of the Message box, i.e. what the message box is about.
 By default, it will show the name of the application “Microsoft Excel” because we are opening it in Excel.

 Prompt – It shows the message that we want to display in the dialog box.

 Button – We can add and customize different buttons in the message box.
 Buttons we can add like Cancel, Ignore, Abort, Ok, Retry, etc. OK is a default button which is displayed.

 Close Icon – It has a red color close icon from where we can directly switch off the Message Box.

-As we know that MsgBox is a function in VBA like other functions it also has syntax and arguments to be passed in it.
+As we know, MsgBox is a VBA function like other functions; it also has syntax and arguments to be passed in it.